 Cardiopulmonary Resuscitation, which is commonly known by its acronym CPR, is a form of basic life support that is applied during a life-threatening emergency.
 Situations that call for CPR include cardiac arrest, near-drowning incidents, suffocation, or any in which a person is not breathing.

 The goal of performing emergency CPR is to ensure the circulation of oxygen-rich blood to the brain.
 This action can help prevent brain damage or death from occurring.
-It is essential that both adults and children learn the basics about performing CPR.
+It is essential that both adults and children learn the basics of performing CPR.

 Why it is Important to learn CPR